johnmholmes/CANmINnOUT/README.md

 The MCP2515 interface requires five Arduino pins to be allocated.
 Three of these are fixed in the architecture of the Arduino processor.
 One pin must be connected to an interrupt capable Arduino pin.
 The Chip Select pin can be freely defined.
 Thus, the total number of pins available for input or output is:
 - UNO  13 pins
-- NANO 15 pins
+- NANO 15 pins of which only 13 are usable in this application.
 - MEGA 63 pins

 The total of input and output pins (m + n) cannot exceed these numbers.

+The Nano also has inputs A6 & A7.
+However, these are anaolue inputs only and have no digital input or output capability.
+Thy are thus of no interest in this application.

 **It is the users responsibility that the total current that the Arduino is asked to supply **stays within the capacity of the on board regulator.
 Failure to do this will result in